 Personally, I like the idea of being able to add the Buy Me a Coffee button anywhere within the actual content or the right sidebar.
 Based on heatmapping, I already know that the majority of users do not look near the bottom of the screen, which is where the widget rests.

 However, your visitors might be more receptive to the widget.
-In any case, it’s worth having up to see if it makes a difference for bringing in donations, tips or even views to your profile.
+In any case, it’s worth having up to see if it makes a difference in bringing in donations, tips, or even views to your profile.